MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/MyA-landing-page.md

   <li><a href="../myanalytics/setup/Mya-setup-checklist.md">Setup</a>: As an administrator, you can follow the steps in this section to set up MyAnalytics for users in your organization.</li>
   <li><a href="../myanalytics/overview/Privacy-Guide.md">Privacy guide</a>: Read about the ways MyAnalytics gathers, uses, and protects user data, and how administrators can configure policy choices.</li>
   &nbsp;
-  <li>MyAnalytics resources: As a user, learn about the ways that MyAnalytics presents you with insights and how you can use these insights to make good decisions.
+  <li>MyAnalytics elements: As a user, learn about the ways that MyAnalytics presents you with insights and how you can use these insights to make good decisions.
       <ul>
          <li><a href="../myanalytics/use/dashboard.md">MyAnalytics personal dashboard</a>: In the dashboard, you see statistics on how  you've spent your time over the past week.</li>
          <li><a href="../myanalytics/use/add-in.md">Outlook add-in</a>: The Outlook add-in presents you with cards that  report on aspects of your recent work experience and let you respond in various ways.</li>